BigV12/glasp-doc-guide/Glasp.md

 # What is Glasp?

 Glasp is a web browser extension that allows you to highlight any content on a web page on the Internet.
-Glasp is not restricted to only texts but you can also use it to highlight videos and images on various web pages.
+Glasp is not restricted to only texts but you can also use it to highlight videos and pdf on various web pages.

 Glasp stores these highlights for you and keeps them so you can easily access them or make reference to them at a later time.